The Schumann Resonance – how does it affect our energy?

 What may people feel in their minds and bodies when these resonances change?

-When these resonances change, as a result, mammalian brain frequencies are entrained (following) the Schumann Resonances to some degree.
+When these resonances change, as a result, mammalian brain frequencies are entrained to the Schumann Resonances to some degree.
+Entrained means following, or matching in an energetic sense.

 On January 31, 2017, for the first time in recorded history, the Schumann resonance reached frequencies of 36+ Hz.
 It was considered an anomaly when in 2014 this frequency rose from its usual 7.83 Hz to somewhere in the 15-25 Hz levels—so a jump from 7.83 Hz to 36+ Hz is a big deal.
 That’s more than a five-fold increase in resonant frequency levels.
 What does this mean to us as inhabitants of Mother Earth?
 According to neuroscience, frequency recordings of 36+ Hz in the human brain are more associated with a stressed nervous system than a relaxed and healthy one. (drjoedispenza.com).

 As an energy worker, I have studied the human electromagnetic field for over 20 years now.
-Practicing the EMF Balancing Technique®, I experience a strong shift to Theta state, even Gamma state during sessions and clients report this too.
+Practicing the EMF Balancing Technique®, I experience a strong shift to the Theta state, even the Gamma state during sessions, and clients report this too.

 Bioresonance tools show that EMF Balancing Technique® practitioners experience a brainwave shift to Theta and Gamma more often than not while giving sessions.

-Brainwave frequency can also be influenced by new energy psychology consciousness tools in my experience.
+Brainwave frequency can also be influenced by other new energy psychology consciousness tools, such as Akashic Records work.

 Stay Conscious, Stay Balanced!

-As, for whatever reason, the Schumann resonances continue to fluctuate outside of their habitual norms, it’s important to check ourselves and do even more work to balance ourselves energetically.
+When the Schumann resonance fluctuates in unusually large amounts, it’s important to check ourselves and do even more work to balance ourselves energetically!

 If you want to check the Schumann Resonances for yourself over time, here are some links to internet tools for that purpose.